Forza Motorsport 3

 Forza Motorsport 3 is a 2009 racing video game developed for Xbox 360 by Turn 10 Studios.
 It is the sequel to Forza Motorsport 2 and the third installment in the Forza series.
-The game includes more than 400 customizable cars (more than 500 cars in the Ultimate Collection version) from 50 manufacturers and more than 100 race track variations with the ability to race up to eight cars on track at a time.
+The game includes more than 400 customizable cars (more than 500 cars in Ultimate Collection version) from 50 manufacturers and more than 100 racetrack variations with the ability to race up to eight cars on track at a time.
 These cars vary from production cars to race cars such as those from the American Le Mans Series.

 Gameplay

 Forza Motorsport 3 features real world cars that race on both real and fictional courses.
 Here, the Super GT Yellow Hat Toyota Supra races at the fictional Sedona Raceway Park.

 New additions to the game include an in-car driving view, one button assisted driving, vehicle rollover with detailed undercarriages, drifting, drag racing, and SUVs (Mostly Crossovers).
 Also new to the series is the addition of stock cars, albeit generic.
 Furthermore, the game also provides the ability to paint and upgrade all cars, whereas Forza Motorsport 2 only allowed for production and tuner cars to be painted or upgraded (although one downloadable Peugeot LMP could be painted).
 Also included is the ability to upgrade certain production and tuner cars to the race-class level (represented by the performance ratings R3, R2, and R1) whereas Forza Motorsport 2 did not, as well as the ability to create in-game videos and upload them to the Forza Motorsport website.
 Forza Motorsport 3 is shipped on two discs, but only utilizes one for gameplay.
 The second disc serves as the "installation disc," which contains extra vehicles and track content, 1.9GB in total.
 Forza Motorsport 3 supports only two Force Feedback racing wheels: The Xbox 360 Wireless Racing Wheel and the Porsche 911 Turbo S wheel made by Fanatec.

 A new single-player season mode puts the player through a completely personalized racing calendar that includes more than 200 different events, including circuit, oval, drag, drift, and timed events personalized to the player's tastes.
 New to the series are Circuit de la Sarthe and Circuit de Catalunya.
 These tracks join Road Atlanta, Road America, Twin Ring Motegi, Silverstone, Laguna Seca, Tsukuba, Mugello Circuit, Sebring International Raceway, Suzuka Circuit, and Nürburgring Nordschleife as the licensed real-world tracks included in the game.